SvetlozarKalchev/Scribo/README.md

     Calculates the elapsed time.
 If loggable is set to TRUE, saves the result to the benchmark's corresponding log file.

 # Examples
+If you want to log events/benchmarks to a file, you need to add each event/benchmark name to the events array.
+It's located in the EVENTS.js file.
+The comment in that file has a few examples.

 You log an event like that: